Northwestern hip-hop: Overview

-Many of the local underage clubs and high schools in south Seattle held formal contests called bop-offs where dancers would compete against one another.
+During the late 1970s, high school kids from the Rainier Beach, Rainier Valley, and Central District areas started to perfect early hip-hop forms of dancing in the northwest defined as bopping.
+Many of the local underage clubs and high schools in South Seattle held formal contests called bop-offs where dancers would compete against one another.
+There were also informal bop offs that occurred at house parties and school yards where urban kids "called out" one another to compete.
+Some of the more prominent dancers (or boppers) during this period were James "PJ" Daniels, John "Sir John III" Arnold, James "Captain Crunch" Croone, Pojo, Snake, among others in the south Seattle area.
+Bopping, also known as poppin', was seen as the precursor for many popular forms of urban style dancing today.
+These bop-offs were a segue to some of the first rap competitions in the northwest.
+A student group from Rainier Beach High School called LTD (Leaders of Tomorrow's Democracy) with its DJ, John "Sir John III" Arnold, put on all-city rap competitions offering prize money.
+These events attracted the top rappers across the city which included the Emerald Street Boys among others in the early 80s.

-In the early 1980s, soldiers positioned at Tacoma's military bases provided the foundation for a growing hip-hop fan base in the Northwest.
-In 80s, Seattle old skool rapper "Sir Mix-A-Lot"started his career.
+In the early 1980s, soldiers stationed at Tacoma's military bases provided the foundation for a growing hip-hop fan base in the Northwest.
+In the 1980s, Seattle rapper Sir Mix-A-Lot started his career.
 Fresh Tracks was a two hour show that played on Sunday nights on KKFX 1250 ("KFOX" and formerly KKDZ), and consisted of a mix of new songs and a mastermix created by Nasty Nes.
 These mixes were made up of songs by The World's Famous Supreme Team, Malcolm McLaren, Run-D.M.C. and many others.
 Due to the show's popularity, the station's producer allowed Nes to expand it to a Monday through Friday, 9pm to midnight show called NightBeat that featured prominent R&B songs as well as intermixed rap songs.
 As Seattle's music scene evolved, so did the Seattle breakdance and graffiti crews, including B-Boy groups like Silver Chain Gang, Circuit Breakers, and Breaking Mechanism, and graffiti writers such as Spaide, Streak, DadOne, and Spraycan.
 With this space there was room for an eclectic group of identities to form, however none were successful in formulating a Seattle identity.
-Old skool rapper Kid Sensation was from Seattle also.
+Old school rapper Kid Sensation was also from Seattle.

+History

+1980-1986

+1982 marked the year “The King Crewsade” radio show started on KBOO based in Portland Oregon.
+Host Chris Blanchard, aka “King Vitamin” hosted this call in rap show with rudimentary scratch mixes featuring Sugarhill Records and songs like Planet Rock.